-$^{16}$ For intra-entity critical or essential services, this may by the business unit providing or receiving the service.
+17 For intra-entity critical services, this may be the business unit providing or receiving the service.

-- 10.2 Types of operational assets the PRA considers should meet this expectation include, but are not limited to, technology, data, intellectual property, premises, licences, and leases. - 10.3 This expectation is particularly important for subsidiaries where a subsidiary's parent company (or another subsidiary on behalf of the group) negotiates contractual arrangements at a group level. - 10.4 If firms cannot adequately demonstrate that they will have continued access to operational assets of any group entity in resolution, the PRA may expect operational assets necessary for performing critical or essential services to be owned or leased by the same firm that receives the critical or essential services.
+10.3 This expectation is particularly important for subsidiaries where a subsidiary's parent company (or another subsidiary on behalf of the group) negotiates contractual arrangements at a group level.

+10.4 If firms cannot adequately demonstrate that they will have continued access to the operational assets of any group entity in resolution, the PRA may expect the operational assets necessary for performing critical services to be owned or leased by the same firm that receives the critical services.